ru4en/cs1pc20_project_man_tool/README.md

-# cs1pc20_pm
+# Programming in C/C++ Project Manager

-Pm is a project Managment tool used to set up and manage programing projects.
+Pm is a project management tool used to set up and manage programing projects.

 some of the features of pm are:

 - [x] Setting up a basic file structure for projects
-- [x] Abort if requested project/feature name already exists in parrent folder
+- [x] Abort if requested project/feature name already exists in parent folder
-- [x] Initialise git repository
+- [x] Initialize git repository
 - [x] Feature management ( add, ls, mv, rm, rename)
-- [x] Genarate tree diagram using plantuml
+- [x] Generate tree diagram using Plantuml
 - [ ] Time/workload estimate information for project/features
-- [ ] Genarate Gantt chart for features
+- [ ] Generate Gantt chart for features
 - [ ] Simple web application interface
-- [ ] Multi-user Surport
+- [ ] Multi-user Support

 ## Installation